Why a healthy lifestyle is important for single parents

 - get a release of feel-good chemicals (called endorphins) that give you a ‘natural high’.

-Staying connected with others can remind you that people care about you.
+Staying connected with others can remind you that people do care about you.
 It will also help you feel supported.
 It’s worth making the effort to set up a date for coffee or dinner, so you can meet up with friends and have a laugh.
-If you can’t meet people face to face, you can also phone or text friends.
+If you can’t meet people face to face, phone or text friends or try online forums for single parents.

 Do something relaxing